-If you have access to actual old tires, you can put a few in your front or backyard for an extra thematic flare.
+If you have access to actual old tires, consider putting a few in your front or back yard for an extra thematic flare.

-A long piece of cardboard with race lanes painted or drawn on, and an easily accessible bin of cars is a welcome invitation for little boys to start racing Hot Wheels or Matchbox cars against each other.
-Don’t attach it to the floor or anything else; that way, they can move it around, lean it up against furniture at different inclines, and see just how fast the cars will go.
+A long piece of cardboard with race lanes painted or drawn on, and an easily accessible bin of cars, are a welcome invitation for boys to start racing Hot Wheels or Matchbox cars against each other.
+Don’t fasten the board too firmly, so the kids can move it around, lean it up against furniture at different inclines, and see just how fast the cars will go.

-You can also set up play areas like a mechanic shop with some toy tools and toy cars that the children can pretend to fix, or even make a pretend car wash that the children can drive their vehicles through.
+You can also set up play areas like a mechanic shop with some toy tools and toy cars that the children can pretend to fix, or even make a pretend car wash to drive their vehicles through.

-For snacks, you can go simple and serve car-themed foods like car tire chocolate donuts and Oreo cookies, or if you’re a little more adventurous, you can make fruit cars out of apple slices and grapes and candy bar race cars.
+For snacks, go with simple car-themed foods like tire chocolate donuts and Oreo cookies, or if you’re a little more adventurous, maybe try your hand at fruit cars out of apple slices and grapes and candy bar race cars.

 2. Construction Themed Birthday Party

-You can also set up a block area with building blocks and toy tools and let the children build and knockdown, and rebuild to their hearts’ content.
-Or set up some small construction cones and something you can use for rings (pieces of tied rope, embroidery hoops, etc.) and make a fun ring toss game for the children to play.
+Set up a block area with building blocks and toy tools for children to build, knock down, and rebuild to their hearts’ content.
+Or place a couple of small construction cones and something you can use for rings (pieces of tied rope, embroidery hoops, etc.) and make a fun ring toss game for the children to play.

-You can make a lot of fun party theme snacks like jello construction barricades or wet paint paintbrush Rice Krispy treats.
-Cocoa and Fruity Pebbles cereal in cups also makes for some awesome edible gravel for a slightly healthier snack choice.
-Besides snack food, you can also set up a station where kids can build their own burgers or sandwiches.
+You can make a lot of creative party theme snacks like jello construction barricades or wet paintbrush Rice Krispy treats.
+Cocoa and Fruity Pebbles cereal in cups also makes for some awesome edible gravel for a slightly healthier choice.
+Besides snack food, think about setting up a station where kids could build their own burgers or sandwiches.

 3. Dinosaur Themed Birthday Party

 Dinosaurs are a classic party theme that can work for many ages.
-Whether you’re looking for a more general dinosaur theme or something more particular like a Jurassic Park themed party, it’s hard to resist the appeal of these prehistoric reptiles.
-This party is also great for kids who enjoy Science by putting them in touch with their inner paleontologist.
+Whether you have a general dinosaur motif in mind or something more specific like Jurassic Park, the appeal of these ancient reptiles is hard to resist.
+This option is also great for kids who enjoy science because it puts them in touch with their inner paleontologist.

-Cut some dinosaur footprints out of construction paper or draw them with sidewalk chalk if your outside and scatter them throughout the house or backyard.
-To add a prehistoric touch, add touches of fake greenery (check your local dollar store or online) and spread toy dinosaurs around the house.
+Cut some dinosaur footprints out of construction paper or draw them with sidewalk chalk if you’re outside, and scatter them throughout the house or backyard.
+To add a prehistoric effect, sprinkle fake greenery (check your local dollar store or online) and spread toy dinosaurs around the house.

 Hide small dinosaurs in a sandbox and provide brushes and shovels for young paleontologists to search for them.
-They can also press some toy dinosaurs into air hardening clay or playdough to make fossils.
+Maybe press some toy dinosaurs into air hardening clay or Play-Doh to make fossils.
 For older kids, you can make baking soda dinosaur eggs with toy dinosaurs inside.
-You can hide the eggs and have the children go on an egg hunt than using tools or squirt bottles of vinegar; they can break apart the eggs to “hatch” the dinosaur inside.
+Hide them and have the children go on an egg hunt using tools or squirt bottles of vinegar; they can break apart the shells to “hatch” the dinosaur inside.

-Keep party food simple with dinosaur-shaped chicken nuggets, Herbivore Veggie Cups, and Dinosaur Dirt Pudding Cups.
-Don’t forget some dinosaur deviled eggs.
+Keep the treats simple, with dinosaur-shaped chicken nuggets, Herbivore Veggie Cups, and Dinosaur Dirt Pudding Cups.
+Don’t forget the dinosaur deviled eggs.
 White chocolate covered pretzels make great dinosaur bones.